voxos-ai/bolna/README.md

 | Prompt        | Required (defined in `conversation_details.json`)                              | Required (defined in `conversation_details.json`)                                                                                                                                                        |
 | Preprocessing | Not required                                                                   | Required (using `scripts/preprocessed.py`)                                                                                                                                                               |

-> Currently, the `users.json` has the following user attributes which gets substituted in the prompt to make it customized for the call.
+> [!note] Currently, the `users.json` has the following user attributes which gets substituted in the prompt to make it customized for the call.
 More to be added soon!
 >
 > - first_name
 > - last_name